Ritalin Side Effects

 Other dosage forms:

-As well as its needed effects, methylphenidate (the active ingredient contained in Ritalin) may cause unwanted side effects that require medical attention.
+Along with its needed effects, methylphenidate (the active ingredient contained in Ritalin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking methylphenidate, check with your doctor immediately:More common
+Check with your doctor immediately if any of the following side effects occur while taking methylphenidate:

 - Black, tarry stools